damienbod/AspNetCoreEntraIdBlobStorage/README.md

 ## Application write, delegated read

+Secure upload and secure download.
+Users are authenticated using Microsoft Entra ID.
+The blob storage containers use Azure security groups to control the read access.
+The upload access uses the an application for the Contributor role.

+Only the application can upload files and the users or the groups can only read the files.

 ![security-context](https://github.com/damienbod/AspNetCoreEntraIdBlobStorage/blob/main/Images/diagrams-app-write.png)

 Assign RBAC for users or groups with role **Storage Blob Data Contributor** and assign the application **Storage Blob Data Reader** and your resource.